embrace-io/embrace-docs/content/react-native/integration/track-navigation-screens.md

 ## Adding the complement

-Embrace has a separated module for track Screens, to use it you will need to add the React Navigation Tracker
+Embrace has a separate module for tracking Screens, to use it you will need to add the React Navigation Tracker

 ### Install the complement